JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 #### Error

-Use to inform of a critical event or state that might disrupt the user's experience.
+Use to inform of a critical event or state that might disrupt the user experience.

 ![An error notification about a plugin being suspended because it requires another plugin that is missing](notification_balloon_severity_error.png){width=706}

 #### Warning

-Use in case an event or state might slow the user's work down or require an action to fix the project or IDE settings.
+Use in case an event or state might slow down the user's work or require an action to fix the project or IDE settings.

 ![A warning notification about IDE shortcuts conflicting with macOS shortcuts](notification_balloon_severity_warning.png){width=706}